whfever/docum/src/db/bug.md

 ###

-用navicat11，navicat12连接都不好使，提示plugin caching_sha2_password could not be loaded - ...
+plugin caching_sha2_password could not be loaded - ...

 ```bash
 ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY '123456';